 Born in Massachusetts in 1969, Nancy Kerrigan showed figure skating talent at an early age.
 She began training and competing in grammar school and won a bronze medal at the 1992 Winter Olympics.
-In January 1994, Kerrigan was attacked during a competition by Jeff Gillooly, the ex-husband of skating rival Tonya Harding.
+In January 1994, Kerrigan was attacked by a hitman hired by the ex-husband of skating rival Tonya Harding.
 Despite her knee injury, Kerrigan went on to win the silver medal at the 1994 Games.

 Kerrigan earned a bronze medal at Albertville, followed by her first national title at the U.S. Nationals in Phoenix, Arizona.
 The Olympian appeared to be entering the top of her game in 1993.
 Her poor performance at the 1993 World Games in Prague, however, sent her down to tenth place.
 Kerrigan expressed her humiliation to national TV crews after her plummet in the rankings.
 "I just want to die," Kerrigan told reporters in a storm of tears after the competition.

 More determined than ever to make her parents proud, Kerrigan returned to training with a renewed vigor.
 Seeking counsel from a sports psychologist and limiting her public appearances, she returned to competition refreshed and ready to compete.
 The hard work paid off, and Kerrigan landed two big wins at major international competitions at the end of 1993.

 Nancy Kerrigan Today, Post-Olympic Life